Major League Baseball relocations of 1950s–1960s

 The Major League Baseball relocations of the 1950s–1960s brought several Major League Baseball franchises to the Western and Southern United States, expanding the league's geographical reach.
 This was in stark contrast to the early years of modern baseball, when the American League placed teams in National League cities.
 Chicago, Boston, Philadelphia, and St. Louis had two teams; New York City had three.
 With no teams west of St. Louis or south of Washington, D.C., baseball was effectively confined to the Northeast and Midwest.

-The moves, though controversial in some circles, brought new prosperity to the game of baseball.
-As of 2022, Chicago remains as the only market with two pre-expansion era teams, the Chicago Cubs and the Chicago White Sox, though the White Sox have several times come close to moving.

 Baseball's expansion mirrored the westward movement of the U.S. population during a flourishing postwar economy that saw the arrival of commercial jet travel.
 Economic push and pull factors caused many teams to move, and the emergence of cities in the new frontier allowed baseball teams to pop up across the country.
 The moves of the Brooklyn Dodgers and New York Giants to California in 1958 opened the West Coast to the market of baseball.

-Since 1960, the National and American Leagues have added 14 teams.
+Since 1960, the National and American Leagues have added a total of 14 teams (seven in each league).

 Early history

 During the early years of the American League as a major league, the league placed franchises in cities that were either in direct competition with National League teams (New York City, Chicago, Boston, Philadelphia, and St. Louis) or in markets abandoned by the National League after the 1899 contraction (Cleveland; Washington, D.C.; and briefly Baltimore).
 Only Detroit, home of the Detroit Tigers, was a true "new" baseball market for the American League, although the National League had previously hosted the Detroit Wolverines between 1881 and 1888.

 In these early years, only two National League markets had no American League counterpart: Cincinnati and Pittsburgh.
 The American League agreed not to place a team in Pittsburgh, home to the then-dominant Pittsburgh Pirates, as part of the National Agreement in 1903.
-It is unknown why no second team was placed in Cincinnati to compete with the Cincinnati Reds.
+No second team was placed in Cincinnati to compete with the Cincinnati Reds.

 After the remains of the original American League Baltimore Orioles went to New York in 1903, where they ultimately became reborn as the New York Yankees, no major league team moved for 50 years.
 This also reflected the population at the time, as most of the major population areas were in the Northeast and Midwestern United States in the aftermath of Reconstruction and later the Great Migration.
 An abortive attempt to move the St. Louis Browns to Los Angeles in December 1941 was derailed by the entry of the U.S. into World War II.
 Until the 1950s, Baseball was tied to the history and culture of New York City, home to three of the best teams: the Yankees, Giants and Dodgers.